amorales187/DH150-MarinaSouliman/README.md

 The search option offers no auto-suggestion or method of preventing users from making search mistakes.
 It would be helpful to see auto suggestions for search items a user is looking up depending on more frequently searched terms. **(2)**

+In terms of error prevention, where there is potential to make an error, the system warns the user.
+For example, when a user mispells a search engine, they tell their user that the there's an issue with the email.

 ### 6: Recognition rather than recall
 When clicking the donate button, there’s an option for the user to log in.
 However there is no clear place where a user is prompted to create an account if they’re a new user.
 It’s not a visible option and thus user must actively search to find a way to make an account. **(2)**

 <img src="./donatesignup.png">

 The donate button is very apparent as when you’re on any page, there are three options available for you to donate.
-Although repetitive, it allows the user ease of access for that option. **(2)**
+This is helpful in terms of the recognition heuristic but it feels like it is an overused heurisitc that may affect the usability of the website. **(2)**

 <img src="./donatealot.png">